5 Amazing Facts About Parrot Emotions

-Parrot's.
-The most emotive bird in the world, right?
-You’ve got that right!
-Parrots emotions are almost human like and that make them great pets that interact with the whole family, when cared for properly.
-Parrots are not only smart and friendly but they are sensitive and highly emotionally attached to their family members.
+Parrots emotions are almost human like and that makes them great pets that interact with the whole family, when the bird is properly understood.
+Parrots are not only smart and friendly, but they feel just like you or I. Parrots have a full range of emotions which makes them almost human like.
 On the flip side, dealing with a very smart yet very emotional pet can be challenging at times.

 Understanding parrots emotions is a great skill for enhancing your relationship with your bird.
 Learn to understand your parrots emotions for well behaved bird.
 Parrots emotions are recognizable, if you know what you’re looking for.
 Unlike a 5 or 6 year old child’s, though, your parrot doesn’t have the words to tell you what it is thinking and feeling.
 These exotic pets still have a lot of their innate instinctual behaviors intact so the only way they can communicate with you is through body language.
 According to Quaker Parrots Website, if you have ever experienced a toddler before language skills are developed fully, you’ll be well prepared for those cognitive abilities of a parrot too.